mre/oxitrack/README.md

 cargo install oxitraffic
 ```

-Make sure to provide the environment varialbe `OXITRAFFIC_DATA_DIR` when using the binary directly.
+Make sure to provide the environment variable `OXITRAFFIC_DATA_DIR` when using the binary directly.

 In both cases (container or binary), you need a PostgreSQL database.
 There are many guides in the internet that explain how to host one either in a container or directly on the host.